 - If the deceased was married, widowed or registered a formal civil partnership, the full name and occupation of their spouse or civil partner.

 - The date of birth of a surviving spouse or civil partner.

 - Details of any public sector pension e.g. civil service, teacher or armed forces.

 What do I need to register a death?

-It will also be helpful (but not essential) to bring the following documents with you to your appointment.
+It will also be helpful (but not essential) to have the following documents to hand.
 All documents relate to the deceased unless otherwise stated.